Confederate War Memorial (Dallas)

 The Confederate War Memorial was a 65 foot-high monument that pays tribute to soldiers and sailors from Texas who served with the Confederate States of America (CSA) during the American Civil War.
 The monument was dedicated in 1897, following the laying of its cornerstone the previous year.
-Originally located in Sullivan Park (later renamed Old City Park) near downtown Dallas, Texas, United States, the monument was relocated in 1961 to the nearby Pioneer Park Cemetery in the Convention Center District, next to the Dallas Convention Center and Pioneer Plaza.
+Originally located in Sullivan Park near downtown Dallas, Texas, United States, the monument was relocated in 1961 to the nearby Pioneer Park Cemetery in the Convention Center District, next to the Dallas Convention Center and Pioneer Plaza.

 After the wave of removal of Confederate monuments in 2017, the City of Dallas convened a task force to decide what to do with the memorial and the statue of Robert E. Lee in Lee Park.
 In February 2019, the Dallas City Council approved removal of the Confederate War Memorial, but the planned removal was later blocked by the Fifth Court of Appeals of Texas.
 In June 2020, amid widespread George Floyd protests and destruction and removal of other Confederate monuments, the court granted an order allowing the city to remove the monument and place it in storage.
 The monument was removed later the same month.

 Description

 The monument was made of granite and marble, the figures being of Italian marble, with a 60-foot pillar rising into the sky topped with a Confederate soldier.
-The letters “CSA” (for Confederate States of America) were engraved on the front of the monument base, above the motto “Confederate” and a dedication stone.
+The letters "CSA" (for Confederate States of America) were engraved on the front of the monument base, above the motto "Confederate" and a dedication stone.
 Inset in the capital of the monument base, above the dedication stone, was a medallion of William Lewis Cabell.
-Cabell was identified only by his nickname, "Old Tige."
+Cabell was identified only by his nickname, "Old Tige".

 The other three sides paid homage to the cavalry, infantry, and naval forces.
 Surrounding the base were statues of CSA generals Robert E. Lee, Stonewall Jackson and Albert Johnston, and CSA president Jefferson Davis.
 All of these men were leaders of the Confederate States of America, which seceded from the United States of America, leading to the American Civil War in 1861.